School of Education CCPS Admission Policy

 Springfield, MO 65802

 - At least 12 credit hours must be completed at Drury University at the time of application.
-Students with an Associate of Arts in Teaching (AAT) degree may have this requirement waived.
+Students with an Associate of Arts (AA) or an Associate of Arts in Teaching (AAT) degree may have the requirement waived.

 - ACT or SAT score must be on file if 1) applicant graduated high school within five years of date of application to teacher education and 2) began college coursework within one year of high school graduation.